-Before posting your workers to Italy, you should be aware of the posting and immigration provisions for EU and non-EU citizens according to the country of establishment of your company.
+Find out more about the conditions that companies need to comply with when posting workers to Italy, with provisions for EU and non-EU citizens according to the country of establishment of your company.

 The Italian law provides that there is joint liability between the commissioning party, its contractors and any subcontractors, meaning that they share the obligation to ensure fair treatment of the posted worker, that is salary, severance, social security contributions, insurance premiums for the period of posting.

 The Italian transposition of EU Directive 67/2014 provides for several obligations for employers posting workers to Italy.

 A posting notification must be sent via a dedicated official national website no later than midnight on the day before the start of the posting.

 This official declaration must specify all the details of the assignment to be started, so that the inspection authorities are aware of them and can carry out their checks if necessary.

 It is mandatory to appoint a contact person domiciled in Italy who is able to transmit the documentation required by the inspectorate and to communicate with the authorities.

 The posting company must retain the posting documentation during the period of posting and until two years after its termination.